Our 10 Step Guide to Creating the Perfect Target Consumer Film

 How you roll your film out is somewhat dependent on your audience, but the first barrier to cross is likely to be the technical one.
 Will your audience actually be able to access your film?
 How will you send it to them without IT getting their knickers in a twist?
 Can they play video on their devices at work?
 Will they be able to hear it?
 And how can you ensure the content doesn’t get lost or deleted?

-Unilever tackled these challenges by creating an interactive portal called PeopleView to make their global consumer films as accessible as possible for everyone around the business.
-Watch an explainer video below, read the full case study, or watch the video testimonial.
+Unilever tackled these challenges by creating an interactive video portal called PeopleView to make their global consumer films as accessible as possible for everyone around the business.
+Watch an explainer video below.

 10. Keep up the engagement